protofire/platzi-web3-libs/README.md

 You can get Görli ether [here](https://faucet.paradigm.xyz/) to interact whit the Dapp.

 ## License
->All contracts is under MIT license.
+>This Dapp is under MIT license.

 ## Author
 Made with 💙 by [@bjvalmaseda](https://twitter.com/bjvalmaseda)